hilch/brsnmp/README.md

 ## PVI
 brsnmp requires PVI 4.x.
 it needs a previously installed [PVI Development Setup](https://www.br-automation.com/en/downloads/#categories=Software/Automation+NET%2FPVI) to run.
 Beware: if you do not own a PVI license **1TG0500.02** (+ TG Guard e.t.
 0TG1000.02) PVI will run for two hours only.
-After this period brwatch will stop working and PVI-Manager must be stopped and restarted again.
+After this period brsnmp will stop working and PVI-Manager must be stopped and restarted again.
-So, do not blame brsnmp for that and contact your local B&R office to buy it.
+Contact your local B&R office for a license.

 ## Development
 ### Compiler